FairwindsOps/resources-demo/README.md

 Steps:
 - Set yelb-appserver to a limit of 10m and observe probes failing
-- Set yelb-appserver to a limit of 50m and loadtest a couple times
+- Set yelb-appserver to a limit of 40m and loadtest a couple times
 - Set yelb-appserver to a limit of 300m and loadtest
-- Set yelb-appserver to a limit of 500m and loadtest

 Symptoms:
 - CPU Throttling - Request time goes _way_ up